tariqdude/OSCR/README.md

 If your project exposes an API, provide a detailed documentation section on how to interact with it, including endpoints, request/response examples, and authentication instructions.

+### :gear: Configuration

+Explain any configuration options or environment variables that can be used to customize the behavior of your project.

+### :art: Style Guide

+Define the coding style and guidelines for your project, including formatting conventions, naming conventions, and best practices.

 ## :handshake: Contributing

 Thank you for considering contributing to this project!
 Here's how you can get started: